kyunghyuncho/MyChartExplorer/README.md

 # MyChart Explorer — Streamlit App

 Provided by KC Explorer LLC (sole member: Kyunghyun Cho).
 This is an experimental platform.
+See https://kyunghyuncho.me/mychartexplorer-a-vibe-coding-journey-toward-accessing-my-own-medical-records/ for more details and thoughts behind this experiment.

 Explore and consult on your MyChart-exported health data with an AI assistant.
 Import CCDA/XML, store locally in SQLite, retrieve relevant records with safe, read-only SQL, and get concise answers grounded in your own chart.